hpc-maths/2025-hands-on-samurai/practical_session/02-naive-burgers.md

 ## Mesh adaptation

 It is time to adapt the mesh according to the solution.
 We will use the multi-resolution capabilities of samurai to do so.
-We will not go into the theoretical details of multi-resolution here, but you can refer to [Thomas Bellotti's thesis](https://hal.science/tel-04266822v1) for more information.
+We will not go into the theoretical details of multi-resolution here, but you can refer to [Thomas Bellotti's thesis](https://hal.science/tel-04266822v1) in chapter 2 for more information.

 Adding the adaptation step performed by the multi-resolution framework of samurai is straightforward.
 You simply need to follow these steps: